|

 -

-- For full-color state-license-plate-grade tags: Colors
+- For full-color tags: Colors

 can be matched to a degree, but remember that process-color photographic